river666/mcp-server-sequential-thinking/README.md

 ## 🔗 Source Code

-This project is based on the source code from [modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers).
+This project is based on the source code from [modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers) and is maintained at [Zengwenliang0416/mcp-server-sequential-thinking](https://github.com/Zengwenliang0416/mcp-server-sequential-thinking).